 Nevada law requires that all children be fully immunized before entering school.
 Visit the Clark County School District's Student Enrollment Process for vaccination requirements.
 The health district offers all vaccines for school at all public health centers.
 Special community clinics may be found on the Vaccines for School webpage.

 The Public Access Portal of the Nevada WebIZ program allows parents and legal guardians to print official immunization records for their child(ren) (aged 0 through 17 years).
 It also allows adult individuals (aged 18 years and over) to print official immunization records for themselves.
-To download immunization records, visit the Nevada WebIZ Public Access Portal or call toll free at 1-877-NV-WebIZ (1-877-689-3249).
+To download immunization records, visit the Nevada WebIZ Public Access Portal.